-The School of Surveying partners with the Department of Information Science, Division of Commerce, in offering a three-year Applied Science degree in Geographical Information Systems (GIS).
+The School of Surveying partners with the Department of Information Science in offering a three-year Applied Science degree in Geographical Information Systems (GIS).
 This degree is designed for those who wish to seek employment in one of the world's fastest growing areas of information technology.
 Being the technology behind Google Earth, it combines elements such as GIS data structures, remote sensing, spatial databases, spatial analysis, geographical visualization and GIS management.
 All BAppSc degrees require a minor subject to be undertaken which can strengthen and broaden the GIS major.

 This is a four-year degree that follows the description for the BAppSc above for the first three years, followed up by a full honours research dissertation, three specialist GIS / remote sensing papers and a primer on project management in the fourth year.
 To be able to follow the Honours path, students must have a B+ average over the second and third years of the BAppSc degree and show a high level of personal motivation.

 Bachelor of Science (BSc)

 This three-year degree comprises the papers from the measurement science part of the BSurv degree along with other elective papers.
 It is ideal for overseas students who wish to study surveying but not New Zealand land law, administration or planning.

 This three-year degree is comprised of papers from the land development and planning part of the BSurv degree along with other elective papers.
 It uniquely prepares students for advancement to a career in planning, urban design or land development.